fluxcd/flux/docs/guides/use-git-https.md

      ...
    ```

-1. mount the Kubernetes secret as environment variables using `envFrom`
+1. Mount the Kubernetes secret as environment variables using `envFrom`
    and use them in your `--git-url` argument:

    ```yaml